Designing out risk early on in the planning process is key

 Either way, adopting a ‘Safety by Design’ approach is advisable.
 We’ve been doing it for a long time now and it continues to benefit our clients and attendees.

-The ‘Safety by Design’ approach offers a proactive and holistic method for integrating safety into every aspect of event planning and delivery.
+The health and safety by design approach offers a proactive and holistic method for integrating safety into every aspect of event planning and delivery.
 By embedding consideration for safety from the very outset, organisers can ultimately deliver more enjoyable events.

 Early involvement like this allows us to embed testing into the planning process.
 With time on our side, testing is even more powerful than it otherwise might be.
 We can test theories and iterate and improve things.